andrew-velez-fhsu/inf-655-final/README.md

 If you search with no search terms, all the pets in the database are return.

+As a registered user, you can view the pets' details and send a message to the owner of the pet, so that you can arrange a play date between the two users.
+Note that this is a mockup, and no actual message is sent, only a console.log message records the button has been clicked.

 Images are saved to Google Firebase's storage account.
 They are saved using the original resolution.
 A future enhancement would be to create thumbnails server side, and serve different resolutions on the search card and profile pages.